ctnava/rxtechnotes/sop/rx_fill.md

 🔢 **Counting Solid Dosage Forms**:

 - Identify and retrieve an **appropriately sized vial**
+- Match the count precisely to the prescription via:
+  - ⚖️ Pill counting scales
+  - 🤖 Automated pill counters
+  - ✋ Manual counting
     - Pour medication onto a **clean counting tray**
     - Use **count-by-5** unless the quantity is small or requires verification
-- Match the count precisely to the prescription

 🔢 **Measuring Liquid Dosage Forms**: